Skip to main content

 • Lead collaboratively and carve out space and time for collaboration.
 Your leadership models to our community how to collaborate effectively across roles, hierarchies, disciplines and perspectives.

 • Prevent and address bullying.
-Take personal accountability for preventing, addressing and resolving all forms of bullying and inequitable behavior to ensure a civil, safe, respectful and equitable workplace.
+Take personal accountability for preventing, addressing and resolving all forms of bullying and disrespectful behavior to ensure a civil, safe and respectful workplace.

 • Foster a healthy workplace.
 Model healthy and supportive behaviors that empower colleagues to maintain healthy work-life integration, mental wellness and reasonable workloads and professional expectations.

-• Invest in and demonstrate your own awareness of systemic inequalities.
-Invest in learning about systemic inequalities so you can be effective at addressing these challenges within the college.
+• Invest in learning so you can be effective at identifying, meeting and addressing challenges within the college to expand equal opportunities.

 • Celebrate and reward the full spectrum of positive contributions to the college and your work.
 Endeavor to celebrate and reward achievements and significant contributions across roles, hierarchies, identities and disciplines for staff, faculty and students alike.